 IgA nephropathy ("IgAN") is the most common primary glomerulonephritis that can progress to renal failure and is characterized by immunoglobulin deposits in the renal mesangium comprised exclusively of the IgA1 subclass.
 Patients with IgAN have increased serum levels of IgA1 with a hinge region containing truncated galactose-deficient O-linked saccharides ("Gd-IgA") and can present with a range of symptoms, from hematuria or proteinuria to severe hypertension owing to renal damage.
 The clinical progression varies, with 30-40% of patients reaching end-stage renal disease 20-30 years after the first clinical presentation.
-Currently, no IgAN-specific therapies are available.
-Patients are managed with the aim of controlling blood pressure and maintaining renal function.
+Patients are managed by therapeutic immunosuppression, with the aim of controlling blood pressure and maintaining renal function.

-podocytes prevent the loss of proteins.
+Figure 1 | The glomerulus in IgA nephropathy.
+In a normal glomerulus, normal filtration of plasma occurs and intact podocytes prevent the loss of proteins.
 In IgA nephropathy (IgAN), deposition (or possibly in situ formation) of pathogenetic polymeric IgA1 immune complexes in the glomerular mesangium induces proliferation of mesangial cells and increases the synthesis of extracellular matrix.
 Humoral mediators attract infiltrating macrophages, monocytes and T cells.
 Humoral mediators also downregulate the expression of podocyte proteins, leading to apoptosis and protein loss.
 GBM, glomerular basement membrane; Gd-IgA1, galactose-deficient IgA1.